narc0tiq/LiquidUU/README.md

 To compile this mod, you will need a working MCP+Forge+MCPDeobfuscate install with [mcp_interface](https://github.com/FunnyMan3595/mcp_deobfuscate/tree/mcp_interface) plugged in.
 Instructions for that are in the README.txt files provided in both branches of the mcp_deobfuscate repository.

-As a special note for compiling with Minecraft 1.4.6, the current mcp_interface assumes that forge will create mcp/src/common, which is no longer the case as of recent Forges.
-To get around this, once you've compiled and obfuscated your MCP+Forge install, either symlink or rename mcp_dir/src/minecraft to src/common.
+You may also like [the instructions I've written for setting up MCP+Forge+mcp_deobfuscate projects to automatically build with Jenkins](http://www.narc.ro/building-with-mcpdeobfuscate).

 Note that, for a successful compile, you will need all of IC2, Buildcraft, Forestry, NEI, and Thermal Expansion to be present in your lib/ folder -- the simplest way to do this is